esterarraiz/Divisao-e-Conquista-PAA/README.md

 ## Escolha do Artigo
-O artigo escolhido, "Multiple Sequence Alignment with the Divide-and-Conquer Method".
+O artigo escolhido foi "Multiple Sequence Alignment with the Divide-and-Conquer Method".